asterinas/jinzhao-disk/demos/encrypted-VM-image/README.md

 ### Initramfs hooks

-To start up the encrypted VM automatically, namely to unlock the root partition (RootFS) of the the encrypted VM image, we should insert certain programs/hooks to decrypt the RootFS during the kernel boot process.
+To start up the encrypted VM, namely to unlock the root partition (RootFS) of the the encrypted VM image, we should insert certain programs/hooks to decrypt the RootFS during the kernel boot process.
 We choose to deploy hooks into the initramfs of the VM image.
-Those hooks can be invoked after the kernel is initialized before the RootFS is mounted.
+This initramfs also contains a minimal version of jindisksetup, which is used to unlock the encrypted RootFS partition.
+When the kernel starts, it will first invoke the initramfs scripts to decrypt the RootFS before mounting it to the root file system.
+In this way, the RootFS will be decrypted and accessible automatically.

 Initramfs hook is an early-stage service (in the guest kernel's initramfs image) we developed for decrypting the root partition when the guest kernel is loaded.
 This hook can be set to execute decryption after fstab mount.
 The cryptographic key to decrypt the root partition is retrieved from the RA (Remote Attestation) protocol.

 We implement the initramfs hooks with Ubuntu's [initramfs-tools](https://manpages.ubuntu.com/manpages/xenial/en/man8/initramfs-tools.8.html).
+They provide an easy way to implement initramfs hooks.
+The easiest way to create an initramfs hook is to modify the `scripts/init-premount/` directory inside the initramfs-tools package.
 Check our initramfs hook [implementation](./in-VM/initramfs-hooks/) for more information.

 ### Remote attestation procedure (TODO)